-Secondary PHP Therapist
+Lead PHP Therapist

 Andrea works as a therapist in the partial hospitalization program at Seeds of Hope.
 She graduated with a Bachelor of Arts degree in Psychology from West Chester University in 2014, followed by a Master of Arts in Mental Health Counseling from Immaculata University in 2018.
 Andrea completed a year-long internship at Seeds of Hope while in graduate school and recently returned as a full-time therapist in August of 2020.
 She has experience working with the eating disorder population, as well as those with both general and more complex mental health issues, including traumatic brain injury and other cognitive disorders.

 Andrea’s philosophy to treatment is a multi-faceted approach that highlights the importance of connection to others as a primary means to recovery, paired with willingness and determination to look inward in order to improve quality of life.

 Kelly Kachel, MA